 One rule of thumb is:

-85% of the time it will be the system; 15% of the time it will be the student.
+85% of the time it will be the system (the teacher, materials, or process); 15% of the time it will be the student.

 If you are not accomplishing your planned learning objectives, then rethink and rewrite the plan and reevaluate what your are doing.
 This is more important than the first writing and thinking of your plan.